sayuriw/petShare/README.md

 ### Cloudinary

-- An account by [Cloudinary](https://cloudinary.com) will me necessary.
+- An account by [Cloudinary](https://cloudinary.com) will be necessary.
-- Anable unsigned uploading
+- Enable unsigned uploading
 - Copy the preset name (the 8 character hash below name)
 - Create a `.env.local` file in the root directory of this project and add your cloudname and preset:
 ```
 REACT_APP_CLOUDINARY_CLOUDNAME='your_cloudname'
 REACT_APP_CLOUDINARY_PRESET='your_preset'
 ```

+### Run the app in development mode

+`npm start`

+Open http://localhost:3000 on the browser to see the app.